Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 Once the .tar file finishes unpacking, you need to compile it.

-1) Go  to Rosetta main dairectoy by: *cd rosetta/main/source
+-1) Go  to Rosetta main dairectoy by: *cd rosetta/main/source

-2) To compile Rosetta you need a C++ compiler.
+-2) To compile Rosetta you need a C++ compiler.
 Rosetta developers typically use GCC or Clang.
 Rosetta uses SCons as a build system.
 While Scons is available as a separate download, the Rosetta download includes a version, which is the recommended version to use in compiling Rosetta.

-3) Now you can build Rosetta using this general command line (make sure you are in the source folder)
+-3) Now you can build Rosetta using this general command line (make sure you are in the source folder)

                                     ./scons.py -j <number_of_cores_to_use> mode=release bin

--j is the number of cores you wnat to use.
+Where -j is the number of cores you wnat to use.
 This step may take a while, depending on the number of cores chosen